How we help

 If you come back: the returning-resident rule

-Subsection 128.1(6) lets a returning resident "unwind" the departure tax if the property at issue is still owned at the time residency resumes.
-The election effectively treats the original deemed disposition as if it never happened, restoring the original cost base.
-The mechanic only works for property the taxpayer continuously owned across the departure period — which is one of several reasons round-trip migrants should think carefully before selling pre-departure-assessed holdings.
+Subsection 128.1(6) lets a returning resident unwind the departure tax on property that was still owned when residency resumes.
+The election effectively treats the original deemed disposition as if it never happened, restoring the original cost base and reversing the departure-year inclusion.
+The mechanic only works for property the taxpayer continuously owned across the entire non-resident period — which is one of several reasons round-trip migrants, secondees, and anyone with a realistic chance of returning to Canada should think hard before selling pre-departure-assessed holdings while abroad.
+Selling the asset locks in the departure-tax treatment and forfeits the unwind.

 What to expect when you call us